In this post, you will learn 3 basic methods to add subtitles to a YouTube video. Keep on reading and get the best for you.

 YouTube videos are coming from all around the world.
-Maybe you barely understand the accent from no speaking English countries.
+Maybe you barely understand the accent of no speaking English countries.
 But you can get what the video talking about via its subtitles.
-That’s the typical reason for subtitles being.
+That’s the typical reason for adding subtitles.
 Also, clear and easy-to-learn subtitles can make the video easy to follow, doesn’t it?

 So, how to add subtitles to YouTube videos?
-This article reveals 4 efficient methods to add subtitles to YouTube videos.
+This article reveals 3 simple methods to add subtitles to YouTube videos, even if you are a novice.
 Starting with the most versatile way, we have a free video editor named FilmFort, followed by YouTube’s inbuilt options.

 FilmForth is a free and incredibly easy-to-use video editor that can add subtitles with a dedicated text menu.
 On top of that, we get text animation that can both appear and disappear at your whim.